Lipids (AQA A Level Biology): Revision Note

 • An ester bond forms when a hydroxyl (-OH) group on glycerol bonds with the carboxyl (-COOH) group of the fatty acid:

-• An H from glycerol combines with an OH from the fatty acid to make water
+• An H from glycerol combines with a hydroxyl group (OH) from the fatty acid to make water, therefore, this is a condensation reaction

 • Three fatty acids join to one glycerol molecule to form a triglyceride

-• Therefore for one triglyceride to form, three water molecules are released
+• Therefore, for one triglyceride to form, three water molecules are released

 Triglycerides Basics - Formation of a triglyceride (1)_2, downloadable AS Level & A Level Biology revision notes